Simple Strawberry Syrup

 - Strawberry syrup is a fruity simple syrup (liquid sugar) made with sugar, water, and fresh strawberries.
 It’s quick and easy to make at home.

-- Simple syrups are the best way to sweeten and flavor beverages since they mix easily into drinks.
+- Simple syrups are the best way to sweeten and flavor beverages since they mix easily into drinks, especially iced.

-- This recipe makes one cup of strawberry syrup, which is good for about 8 drinks.
+- This recipe makes a cup of strawberry syrup, which is 16 tablespoons.

-- Use strawberry syrup to flavor strawberry bubble tea, strawberry matcha latte bubble tea, iced tea, strawberry milk, and tea lattes.
+I use strawberry syrup to sweeten and flavor a ton of drinks.
+The list includes strawberry bubble tea, strawberry matcha latte bubble tea, strawberry lemonade, and strawberry iced tea.

 RELATED: Strawberry Cold Foam